Glorifying Sex, Drugs, Violence, and Deviant Behavior

-Violence is a legitmate thing and there are plenty of real life scenarios that call for it.
-Why wouldn't they then show up in reading?
+Humans are violent creatures.
+It's in our nature to be interested in it.
+Violence is a legitimate thing and there are plenty of real life scenarios that call for it.
+Why wouldn't they then show up in literature?

 We can't all sing Kumbaya and hold hands so we can't expect all characters to either -- especially in transgressive fiction and its subgenres.

 What is deviant behavior exactly?

 Deviance, in a sociological context, describes actions or behaviors that violate informal social norms or formally-enacted rules.

 From a sociological standpoint, deviance can be split up into two groups: informal or formal deviance.